SchemaPlus/schema_plus/README.md

 Starting with version 2.0.0, schema_plus is a wrapper that pulls in a collection of individual feature gems:

-* [schema_plus_indexes](https://github.com/SchemaPlus/schema_plus_indexes) -- Convenience and consistency in defining and manipulting indexes
+* [schema_plus_indexes](https://github.com/SchemaPlus/schema_plus_indexes) -- Convenience and consistency in defining and manipulating indexes
 * [schema_plus_pg_indexes](https://github.com/SchemaPlus/schema_plus_pg_indexes) -- Support for PostgreSQL index features: `case_insenstive`, `expression` and `operator_class`

 See detailed documentation in each feature gem's README.
 You can of course just use whichever of those gems you want individually, rather than this wrapper.

-> **IN PROGRESS:** In the prerelease versions of SchemaPlus 2.0, more feature gems have yet to be stripped out, and the code is still in the body of schema_plus.
+> **IN PROGRESS:** In the prerelease versions of SchemaPlus 2.0, more feature gems have yet to be cleaned up and stripped out, and their code is still in the body of schema_plus.
 Anticipated features gems include:
 >
 > * schema_plus_columns -- Extra Column features, including `column.indexes` and `column.unique?`
 > * schema_plus_db_default -- Supports `update_attributes!(my_attr: ActiveRecord::DB_DEFAULT)` to set a column back to the default in the database schema.